JonEG/typo3-certifications/notes/11-development-tooling/code-migration.md

 Goals:

 - [ ] I know existing frameworks for automated code migrations, like (TYPO3) Rector and Fractor.
-- [ ] I know about the advantages of applying code migrations during upgrades and regular
+- [ ] I know about the advantages of applying code migrations during upgrades and regular development work.

 ---